snowkidind/KRGameScroll/ReadMe.txt

 screen of the device.
 It contains navigation boxes that tell you what page you are on.

+The reasoning behind such a class is because it is complicated to add UIView Items directly to a spriteKit scene.
+In order to do that, you must tell the view controller to add the subview.
+In most cases where a simple scrolling window is needed, you can just add this object to your scene and display custom pages directly from your scene, without involving the ViewController.
+In the case of KRGameScroll, there is no "view" object, only a nicely fitting node along the spriteKit node tree.

 See the file tutorial.txt to get more depth about the structure of the app.
 It covers building the included scroller app from scratch, save for the KRGameScroll class.